ajaykumar649/CalorimeterSim/README.md

 Notes

-Prepared on July 19, 2025, by Dr. Ajay Kumar (ajaykumar49@bhu.ac.in).
+Prepared by Dr. Ajay Kumar.
+This is a preliminary version; review for accuracy and completeness.

 Visualization outputs (e.g., PNGs) are excluded via .gitignore to reduce repository size.
 For issues, contact the repository owner or open an issue on GitHub.